2012 Serbian local elections: Požega

 Results of the election for the Municipal Assembly of Požega:

 Incumbent mayor Milovan Mićović of the Democratic Party was confirmed for another term in office after the election.
 The government changed in October 2015, and Milan Božić of the Serbian Progressive Party became mayor.

 Priboj

 Results of the election for the Municipal Assembly of Priboj:

 Incumbent mayor Lazar Rvović of the Serbian Progressive Party was confirmed for another term in office after the election, leading a grand coalition government that also included the Democratic Party, the Serbian Renewal Movement, the Sandžak Democratic Party, the Socialist Party of Serbia, and New Serbia.

 Future parliamentarian Dijana Radović appeared in the sixth position on the Socialist list; she was not immediately election but received a mandate on 19 July 2012 as the replacement for another party member.

 Prijepolje

 Results of the election for the Municipal Assembly of Prijepolje:

 Emir Hašimbegović of the Sandžak Democratic Party was chosen as mayor after the election.

+Sabira Hadžiavdić was elected from the third position on the All Together list.

 Sjenica

 Results of the election for the Municipal Assembly of Sjenica:

-Hazbo Mujović of the Party of Democratic Action of Sandžak was chosen as mayor after the election.
+Hazbo Mujović of the Party of Democratic Action of Sandžak was chosen as mayor after the election, leading a coalition administration that also included the Sandžak Democratic Party's alliance, the Socialist Party of Serbia's alliance, and the United Regions of Serbia.
+Muriz Turković of the Sandžak Democratic Party was appointed as deputy mayor.
+The Sandžak Democratic Party was excluded from government in November 2014, and Minela Kalender of the Party of Democratic Action, who had been elected to the municipal assembly in 2012, was named as deputy mayor in Turković's place.